 - an opportunity to comment on our understanding of the industry and the approach we will use to review the maximum surcharge.

 View more information on how we regulate commercial passenger vehicles.

-We propose using a 'bottom-up' cost assessment for the 2019 maximum surcharge
+We propose using benchmarking and 'bottom-up' cost assessment for the 2019 maximum surcharge

 We need to ensure a maximum surcharge allows a business to recover the 'reasonable cost' associated with offering a non-cash payment option.

 In our consultation paper, we propose using 'bottom-up' cost assessments and benchmarking to assess reasonable costs.

 Submissions on the consultation paper